Why Use Coconut Wax Candles?

 Recently there has been a surge of eco-friendly and natural candles, commonly created with soy and various blends of fragrance oils.
 Soy wax is a fantastic alternative to paraffin and makes an excellent candle, however soy is not considered a sustainable crop in agriculture.
 Environmental advocates like the WWF have raised concerns

 about increasing demand for soy and the resulting deforestation and displacement of both people and wildlife.

 Coconut wax is created from coconut oil, obtained via a natural extraction process and then mixed in high concentrations with other waxes to create a wax that burns cleanly and in many case longer than other candle waxes.
 Coconuts are considered a sustainable crop as they have both a high yield and crop renewal per acre.
 As coconut wax is very soft and has a low melting point, it must be blended with other waxes to create a candle that won’t melt on it’s own.
-The coconut wax used by Effuse is 90% coconut, 5% soy and 5% palm, one of the highest concentrations of coconut wax available on the market.
+The coconut wax used by Effuse is vegan and all natural- made of coconut and apricot.

 Our goal at Effuse is to create a more sustainable alternative to soy and paraffin candles, and with our all natural coconut wax, pure essential oils

 , and untreated wood wicks we hope to create a product you feel good about bringing into your home.
 Check out our products made with coconut wax here.